Raiders of the Lost Horcrux:

 And there is no question that Bellatrix is utterly loyal.

-But I suspected that the sea cave is far, far older than Tom Riddle.
+Nevertheless I suspected that the sea cave is far, far older than Tom Riddle.

 It is certainly designed to a far older tradition.

 We already know that Voldemort likes to pay return visits to the scenes of what he regards as his triumphs.
 He takes possession of those places too, if he can.
-We know he returned to the Riddle house, and by the time of his frst defeat he probably owned it.
+We know he returned to the Riddle house, and by the time of his frst defeat he probably already owned it.
 He returned to the Gaunt hovel to hide the Ring, unless he entrusted that job to an underling — which I very much doubt — and he probably owned the Gaunt property too.
-At least it would probably say so if you went looking through the land records.
+At least it would probably say as much if you went looking through the land records.

 And, if he also returned to the sea cave in which he had terrorized two of his fellow orphans, he may well have realized upon his return as an adult, as Albus did, that this was a place that had “known magic”.